spencertipping/canard/README.md

     - lists are self-quoting, exactly as in Joy
 - symbols: `/[^]["\s][^][\s]*/`
 - strings, which are just mutable blocks of memory:
-    - `"X...X`: exactly equivalent to Perl's `qX...X` construct; all of the same delimiters are supported
+    - `"X...X`: exactly equivalent to Perl's non-interpolating `qX...X`
+      construct; all of the same delimiters are supported
-    - `"#EOF`: equivalent to Perl's `<<'EOF'`, but syntax continues immediately after the heredoc's end marker; you can't continue syntax on the same line
+    - `"#EOF`: equivalent to Perl's non-interpolating `<<'EOF'`, but syntax continues immediately after the heredoc's end marker; you can't continue syntax on the same line
-    - strings are self-quoting
+    - strings are self-quoting reference types, like conses

 Symbols and strings are interconvertible: